czbiohub-sf/automated-protein-purifier/README.md

 2. Activate virtual environment with module installed
 3. Execute python script or application

-## Testing Module for Completeness
-Before using this code or updating to newer versions, it would be wise to check for completeness.
-Breaking changes that can impact your work occasionally occur during development.
-Although major and minor versioning of code helps indicate when specific interfaces may no longer be compatible with previous versions, there can also be smaller code breaks that cause methods to silently fail.

-This repository includes unit tests that can be used to assess the health of the code.
-Whenever a new feature is added, new tests are made to confirm that the feature behaves correctly.
-Whenever a feature is changed, the old tests should be updated to reflect the new behavior.
-If an author breaks code and does not fix the issue, the previously written tests should fail.
-You can evaluate these tests for yourself by running the command __make__ in the outer directory of the repository.

 ### Using Module
 1. Edit files to include `import czpurifier` or a variant such as `from czpurifier import {class_name}`
 2. Activate virtual environment with module installed
 3. Execute python script or application

-## How to Contribute
-If you would like to contribute to PyMotors, please review the guidelines described in [CONTRIBUTING.md](https://github.com/czbiohub/capper-decapper/blob/master/CONTRIBUTING.md).